meet the cnx23 staff

 Andre Rodriguez

-Andre Rodriguez is based out of Troy, OH and is a Full Stack Developer and Data Analyst for Google Carrier.
+Andre Rodriguez is based out of Troy, OH and is a Full Stack Developer and Data Analyst for Google Stores, HP and Intel Retail Programs around the globe.
 Andre is a founding member of ConneXus where he marched snare drum from 2013 to 2015.
 Andre is ConneXus’ first ever ageout member.

 Andre has been involved in the marching arts since 2006 where he began his career at Westerville South HS in central Ohio.
 The exposure he received as a member of the band program at Westerville South aided in the path that has led him back to his first independent ensemble.
 Giving back to the programs that have aided Andre has always been a passion of his and being able to assist his ageout group makes him extremely happy and eager to hit the ground running.

-Now having a background in data and technology, Andre will be joining the admin team to assist on the back end where has had success with organizations such as Abercrombie & Fitch and Google on a national scale.
-His goal is to help wherever the ensemble needs him in order to be successful throughout the upcoming season.
+Now having a background in data and technology, Andre will be working with the admin team to assist on the back end as Webmaster where he’s had success with organizations such as Abercrombie & Fitch and Google on a national scale.
+His goal is to help wherever the ensemble needs him in order to be successful throughout the upcoming seasons.

-Andre is thrilled to join ConneXus for his first season on staff in 2023, backed by the support of his daughter Era and girlfriend Emily.
+Andre is thrilled to return to ConneXus for his second season on staff in 2024, backed by the support of his daughter Era and partner Emily.

 Barb Terrell